jasoncnm/glfw-template/README.md

 # GLFW Desktop Application Templates

-A desktop application template using GLFW as Platform Layer
+A desktop application template using GLFW and Vulkan